ManjunathPai/mongoSpring/README.md

 # mongoSpring

-This is a simple project which illustrate how to make a mongo database with SpringBoot.
+This is a simple project which illustrate how to integrate mongo database with SpringBoot.